Introduction

 It’s incredible how often we read and reread certain explanations and fail to notice the differences between what we are reading (or saying) and the truth written in the Word of God.

-Today I would like to talk about the titles that the 3 persons of the Trinity receive within this doctrine.
-According to this doctrine, God is composed of 3 persons, which are:
+Today, I would like to talk about the titles that the three persons of the Trinity are given within this doctrine.
+According to this doctrine, God is composed of three persons, which are:

-You may have already seen someone refer to one of the Trinity with the titles above.
+You may have already heard someone refer to one of the persons of the Trinity with these titles.
 It is very common for us to come across these expressions and not stop to analyze whether they are correct.

 Doctrines Without Solid Foundation

-We know from the Bible that the doctrine of the Trinity has no solid basis for us to believe in it.
-The same is true of these titles, especially the second and third.
-Note that these titles never appear written in the Bible.
+We know from the Bible that the doctrine of the Trinity has no solid basis for belief.
+The same is true for these titles, especially the second and third.
+Notice that these titles never appear in the Bible.
 But why is that?
-And why were we taught this inversion of titles, and why is it used in Christian circles?
+Why were we taught this inversion of titles, and why is it used in Christian circles?

 The answer to this question is very simple.
 God’s Word is truth and cannot teach error.
-If God did not inspire the use of these titles, it is probably because there is some error in them.
-And in fact, we can see where the error lies in these titles when we carefully analyze each one.
+If God did not inspire the use of these titles, it is likely because there is some error in them.
+In fact, we can see where the error lies in these titles when we carefully analyze each one.
 Notice the following:

-“God the Son” and “God the Holy Spirit” both have the word “God” in front of them.
+“God the Son” and “God the Holy Spirit” both have the word “God” placed before them.

 And what’s the problem with that?

-By placing the word “God” in front of each of the two titles, we are also naming two beings as being “God“.
-Along with “God the Father“, we now have 2 more Gods, totaling 3 Gods in the end!
-We are not talking here about a single God as the Bible teaches us, but we are becoming polytheists by mentioning the titles in these ways.
+By placing the word “God” in front of each of the two titles, we are essentially naming two beings as “God“.
+Along with “God the Father“, we now have two more Gods, which leads to a total of three Gods in the end!
+This contradicts the biblical teaching of a single God and turns us toward polytheism by using these titles in such a way.

-But the biggest problem is not just that.
-It is precisely the INVERSION of the meaning of each title.
+However, the biggest issue is not just this.
+It is the INVERSION of the meaning of each title.

-Jesus becomes “God the Son“.
-But biblically, He is called “the Son of God“.
-Likewise, with “God the Holy Spirit“, Scripture calls Him “the Holy Spirit of God“.
+Jesus is referred to as “God the Son“, but biblically, He is called “the Son of God“.
+Similarly, while we say “God the Holy Spirit“, Scripture refers to Him as “the Holy Spirit of God“.

 Elevating to a Non-Existent Position

-Likewise, the Holy Spirit is not another person besides the very person of the Father and the Son.
-Scripture also never uses this title “God the Holy Spirit“, but as we read:
+Similarly, the Holy Spirit is not a separate person from the Father and the Son.
+Scripture never uses the title “God the Holy Spirit“, but we read:

 Conclusion

-We conclude that the doctrine of the Trinity, by using the inversion of the titles “God the Son” and “God the Holy Spirit“, can cause confusion about the nature of God, leading to a mistaken understanding that there are three gods.
-When analyzing the Scriptures, it is clear that the Bible never uses these titles in this way.
-Jesus is presented as “the Son of God” and the Holy Spirit as “the Holy Spirit of God“, which preserves the unity of God.
-Thus, by reflecting on these details, we can better understand the biblical truth about the nature of God and avoid misinterpretations.
+We conclude that the doctrine of the Trinity, by using the inversion of the titles “God the Son” and “God the Holy Spirit“, can lead to confusion about the nature of God, resulting in a mistaken understanding that there are three gods.
+When we analyze the Scriptures, it is clear that the Bible never uses these titles in this way.
+Jesus is presented as “the Son of God“, and the Holy Spirit as “the Holy Spirit of God“, which preserves the unity of God.
+By reflecting on these details, we can gain a clearer understanding of the biblical truth about the nature of God and avoid misinterpretations.

 May our eyes always be open to those small details that ultimately make a big difference.